Login with Patreon

 Harry bowed his head, turning to leave.

-“Mr Potter,” the older witch said.
+“Mr Potter,” the older witch called out.
 “I know you might be angry now, but I suggest you exercise caution.
 If you find a way to locate Juno, I will aid you, and, of course, see her name cleared in the Wizengamot to the best of my ability.
 But this is no child’s play—Bellatrix Lestrange and her band of Dark Wizards are seasoned killers and would not hesitate to do away with you.”

 “How was it?”
 Diana was the first to greet him outside, stepping from the small crowd of friends.

 Ron and the Weasley twins were here, and so were the rest of the Defence Association.
-The name still made him feel funny.

 “I can try and get my mother to help,” Luna added, looking hesitant.
+“She has some pull with a department head.”

-The rest of their friends were nodding.
+The rest of their friends were nodding, promising to help in any way they could.

-He sighed.
-“The problem is getting Juno to the Wizengamot—Professor Bones said some of the Aurors might try to just kill her off instead of ‘capture’ or ‘rescue’ because Bellatrix killed a lot of Aurors.”
+Harry straightened up.
+“It’ll not be easy.
+The crux of the matter is getting Juno out of her mother’s hands and into the Wizengamot safely—Professor Bones said some of the Aurors might try to just kill her off instead of ‘capture’ or ‘rescue’ because Bellatrix killed a lot of Aurors.”

 Many of them grimaced.